 Five Reasons Why Investors Seek Income

 Income investing has many compelling features.
-Below are five reasons why someone would want to add an income strategy to their investment portfolio.
+Below are five reasons someone would want to add an income strategy to their investment portfolio.

 Diversity

-Fixed-income securities (bonds) have been an essential portfolio component for many reasons including their low correlation to stocks.
+Fixed-income securities (bonds) have been an essential portfolio component for many reasons, including their low correlation to stocks.
 For many investors, when stocks were up, bonds were down.
 A balanced asset allocation is crucial to a diversified investing strategy.

 Stability